daraymonsta/CloudComputingWithAWS/README.md

 Added this line at 17:31 - check git merge (using git commands)

 Added this line at 17:34 - check git push is successful after merge

+Added this line at 22:05 - check commands work starting on dev branch